ReadAlongs/OpenSamples/fin/README.md

 Preliminary setup
 -----------------

-I checked out and installed `g2p` and ReadAlong Studio in a Python 3 virtual environment:
+First, I checked out and installed `g2p` and ReadAlong Studio in a Python 3 virtual environment.
+I installed them "editable" (the `-e` flag to `pip`) since I am going to add a new language to `g2p`:

 ```
 python3 -m venv ve